Fuente: elECOnomista

 Iran authorized such operations in 1984 under a decree issued by the Ayatollah Ruhollah Khomeini.
 The government considers transsexuals to be people who are "trapped'' in a body of the wrong sex, says Mohammad Mehdi Kariminia, a cleric who wrote a thesis on the rights and duties of transsexuals.

-"It's extremely enlightened thinking, and it's most welcome,'' says Bernard Reed, who founded the Gender Identity Research and Education Society in Surrey, England, which promotes transgender issues in the U.K.
+"It's extremely enlightened thinking, and it's most welcome,'' says Bernard Reed, who founded the Gender Identity Research and Education Society in Surrey, England, which promotes transgender issues in the U.K. "Would you see President Bush or Tony Blair making such a statement?''

 "Not to Blame"